MetOffice/git-novice/learners/setup.md

 This explicitly states which key to use for `github.com` and is needed if you have many SSH keys already for other hosts.
+IdentityFile along with IdentitiesOnly yes ensures that only your GitHub SSH key is offered to github.com.
+This prevents failures caused by trying more key files than the GitHub server accepts.

 :::